anishaislam8/TriGraph/README.md

 This will output the unique 3-gram combinations found in the corpus and save them in the `observed_3_grams_train.txt` file.

-## How to run our code for predicting the nodes and edges of a PD graph
+## Method 2: 2.2 How to run our code for predicting the nodes and edges of a PD graph

 The sample corpus for the subsequent stages is provided in the *src_c++/sample_corpus* directory, using the PD database mentioned above.
 If you want to use the sample corpus, copy all the files of the `sample_corpus` directory to the `vocabulary_frequencies` directory before running the following commands.
 You can replace it with your own corpus if needed.